SmartThinker: Progressive Chain-of-Thought Length Calibration for Efficient Large Language Model Reasoning: Experiment

 \subsection{Ablation Study}

-To demonstrate that both dynamic length reward and dynamic reward coefficient have positive effects, we set up three reward configurations for the ablation study: \textbf{Fixed Coefficient}, \textbf{Symmetric}, \textbf{Linear}.
+To evaluate the contributions of the dynamic length reward and dynamic length-reward coefficient, we consider three reward configurations for the ablation study: \textbf{Fixed Coefficient}, \textbf{Symmetric}, \textbf{Linear}.
 The details of these configurations are shown in Appendix~\ref{sec:ablation_setting}.

 We present the results in \autoref{tab:ablation}.
-The results show that \method outperforms all ablation settings, indicating that all of our designs have a positive effect.
+The results show that \method outperforms all ablation settings, indicating that each component contributes to the final performance.
 It is worth noting that under the \textbf{Symmetric}, although the output length is reduced compared to the base model, there remains a gap in both efficiency and accuracy compared to \method, indicating that while forcing all correct trajectories to approach the optimal length can reduce length, simply shortening excessively long trajectories yields better results.